-Ready to try the AIP diet?
-These three questions will help you determine if it’s right for you.
+Ready to try the Autoimmune Protocol?
+Asking yourself these three questions will help you determine if starting the AIP diet is right for you.

 The premise of the AIP diet is that certain foods create inflammation in the body.
 Eliminating them and focusing on vitamin and nutrient-dense foods can heal the gut and reduce the inflammation.